-A PHOSITA would have understood that the implant disclosed by Baynham could have been readily modified to incorporate the angulated passages and anchors (screws) disclosed by Sutcliffe.
-Therefore, PHOSITA would have understood that Baynham alone or in combination with Sutcliffe would disclose first and second anchor guides angled to guide the first and second anchors bidirectionally into first and second vertebral bodies.
-EX1003 at ¶ 131.
+A PHOSITA would have understood that the implant disclosed by Chung could have been readily modified to incorporate the angulated passages and anchors (screws) disclosed by Sutcliffe.
+A PHOSITA would have understood that the bone screws provide enhanced fixation for the implant, providing additional security to prevent dislodgement of the implant.
+Therefore, a PHOSITA would have understood that Chung in combination with Sutcliffe would disclose first and second anchor guides angled to guide the first and second anchors bidirectionally into first and second vertebral bodies.
+EX1003 at ¶ 206.